Mark Simpson pays tribute to Lewis & Martin, ‘the hottest male comedy double-act of all time’

 Films like Money From Home where he pins Martin to the bed wearing a pair of polka dot shorts camper than Christmas in West Hollywood (1953), and Sailor Beware (1951), where he is pricked by several burly USN medics wielding ever-bigger needles until he squirts liquid in all directions and faints made me the man I am today.

 Earlier this year, after a lifetime of being ignored by a cross-armed Academy Awards that never gave him so much as a nomination when he was making movies, Lewis is finally getting an Oscar.
-But not for his films with Dean Martin or his solo classics such as The Bellboy, The Errand Boy, The Nutty Professor, and The Disorderly Orderly – in which, memorably, he happily hoovers with the appliance plugged in up his own ass – but for his fundraising for Muscular Dystrophy.
+But not for his hilariously cute films with Dean Martin or his solo classics such as The Bellboy, The Errand Boy, The Nutty Professor, and The Disorderly Orderly – in which, memorably, he happily hoovers with the appliance plugged in up his own ass – but for his fundraising for Muscular Dystrophy.
 It’s a charity Oscar – in every sense.
-Lewis is 83 and has had serious health problems for some time.
+Lewis is 82 and has had serious health problems for some time.

 The Hollywood gays though were reportedly Not Happy.
 They had a hoover up their ass about Lewis.
 Apparently some tried to block his Oscar because this ill, old man born in 1926 almost used the word ‘faggot’ last year after hosting a twelve hour telethon.
-In effect, the gays are running down the street screaming Maaaaaaa!!
+In effect, The Gays are running down the street screaming Maaaaaaa!!

-But it was his anarchic early 1950s TV shows with Martin when a twenty-something Lewis was at his queerest and giddiest.
+His films should be set texts, but it was his anarchic early 1950s TV shows with Martin when a twenty-something Lewis was at his queerest and giddiest.
 Their heads so close together in those tiny 50s cathode ray tubes, gazing into each other’s eyes, rubbing noses, occasionally stealing kisses or licking each other’s necks to shrieks of scandalized pleasure from the audience.
 They were a prime-time study in same-sex love.
 And were adored for it – literally chased down the street by crowds of screaming young women and not a few men (especially popular with sailors and soldiers, they were the Forces’ sweethearts).

 This half-century old double act from the homo-hating 50s is much more alive, much more flirtatious, than today’s supposedly liberal and liberated ‘bromantic’ comedy, which goes out of its way to purge the possibility of anything physical.
 Next to Dean and Jerry’s simmering screen-love, bromance just looks like bromide.

-Whatever the nature of his off-screen sexuality, Lewis’ comedy partnership with Martin, the most successful of all time, along with most of their best gags, was based around the matter-of-fact, unspoken assumption that they were a couple.
+Whatever the nature of his off-screen sexuality, Lewis’ comedy partnership with Martin – the most successful of all time, along with most of their best gags – was based around the matter-of-fact, unspoken assumption that they were a couple.

 Their very first TV show opens with our boys arriving at a posh ball full of Waspy straight couples being announced: ‘Mr & Mrs Charles Cordney!’, ‘Mr and Mrs Walter Christiandom!’.
 And then: ‘Mr Martin and Mr Lewis!’.
 The dago and the jew.
-Setting the tone for their series, Lewis promptly trashes the place with his nervey-nerdy slapstick.
+Setting the tone for their series, Lewis promptly trashes the place with his nervy-nerdy slapstick.

 The Martin and Lewis partnership was queer punk rock before even rock and roll had been invented, trashing normality right in the living rooms of 1950s America, courtesy of Colgate.
 No wonder they’ve been almost forgotten.